HaoZeke/docuYoda_Starter/src/md/spooky-action.md

 New check.
 This ought to update.

-Now this works via [prose.io](http://prose.io)
+Now this works via [prose.io](http://prose.io) which is good for images.

+[Stackedit](https://stackedit.io) has math rendering so that's a huge plus.

-Plus I know math. as
+Plus I know math.

 Honest!